eeb110/FinalProject/README.md

  - Playgrounds: https://data.wprdc.org/dataset/playgrounds

-This repository contains three individual analyses and one collaborative analysis of different elements of outdoor exercise in Pittsburgh to find which neighborhood is the best for outdoor exercise.
+This repository contains three individual analyses and one collaborative analysis of different elements of outdoor exercise in Pittsburgh (ballfields, playgrounds, number of steps per day/transit score) to find which neighborhood is the best for outdoor exercise.